endrebak/ldivide/README.md

 - it slides a window over the SNPs to compute the summed R-squared statistic of each SNP to those within the window.
 This leads to a vector of association-scores, one per SNP.
-- the vector of association scores are smoothed with low-pass filters of increasing width until the desired number of breakpoints are found
+- the vector of association scores is smoothed with low-pass filters of increasing width until the desired number of breakpoints are found

 # Public results